examdawn/content/NEP2020/2024/BCA/3rdsem/addEng/assignments/shortStory.md

 <!-- Umbra = female because I'm trying to distance from replicant-->
 But he did register Umbra as his pet, much to her dissatisfaction - but this meant he could wield its ranged magic attacks

 He was matched up against a few people whom he easily defeated and climbed the leaderboards - making the lost, jealous students suspect his sword abilities.
-They felt he was cheating with that.<!--
+They felt he was cheating with that.